THE SYRIAN REFUGEE CRISIS

-ISIS has become notorious for its brutality, including mass killings, abductions, and beheadings.
+ISIS has become notorious for its ruthlessness, including mass killings, abductions, and beheadings.

-The group though has not attracted any support from elsewhere in the Muslim world – and a US-led coalition has vowed to destroy it.
+Though the group has not attracted any support from elsewhere in the Muslim world – and the US-led coalition has vowed to destroy it.

 THE REFUGEE CRISIS

-Infants, children, aged people, pregnant women, adults they were neither Shiya nor Sunni.
+Infants, children, aged people, pregnant women, adults were neither Shiya nor Sunni.

-Neither Kurds nor even from ISIS(L).
-They were just innocent Syrian Citizens and now compelled to called as Syrian Refugees.
+Neither they were Kurds nor even from ISIS(L).
+They were only innocent Syrian Citizens and now compelled to called as Syrian Refugees.

 At first, anyone opts to be a “REFUGEE”?
 Neither I nor you do.